RiverGlide/CukeSalad/README.md

 Simply express the _roles_ and the _tasks_ in clear, concise, easy to read classes.

-Our finished Calculator directory structure looks like this...
+After adding some more scenarios and tasks and an alternative "Calculating Individual" (see below for why), our finished Calculator directory structure looks like this...

     ├── cucumber.yml
     ├── features